sachin19183/sachin19183.github.io/_posts/llm/2025-12-04-progression-of-langAI-1.md

 Embeddings can have many properties to represent the meaning of a word.
-Since the size of embeddings is fixed, their properties are chosen to create a mental representation of the word 📌 *Illustration:*
+Since the size of embeddings is fixed, their properties are chosen to create a mental representation of the word

+📌 *Illustration:*
 ![Embeding representation](/images/word2vec.png)

+Together, these properties make sense to a computer and serve as a good way to translate human language into computer language.

 ---